django/asgiref/specs/asgi.rst

   Applications should actively reject any protocol that they do not understand with an `Exception` (of any type).
-Failure to do this may result in the server thinking you support a protocol you don't, which can complicate the Lifespan protocol, as the server will wait to start until you tell it.
+Failure to do this may result in the server thinking you support a protocol you don't, which can be confusing when using with the Lifespan protocol, as the server will wait to start until you tell it.

 Current protocol specifications: